 The results of the HIRA were introduced as an additional ranking factor, producing a list of priority actions for the 2018 DP3 Update.
 This analysis identified 87 actions that were classified as first, second, or third priority.
 First-priority actions were defined as having existing high-priority scores and supporting "all hazards;" second-priority actions were defined as having high-priority scores and supporting "2 or more hazards;" third-priority actions were defined as having actions that addressed "2 or more hazards" only.
 New actions were also defined as first priority.
 The 2018 DP3 Update also includes a whole chapter that discusses future actions the City plans to take to continue updating and implementing the plan moving forward.

 The 2018 DP3 Update went out for public comment in August 2018 and a public meeting was held two weeks later.
-After incorporating comments, the 2018 DP3 Update was submitted to Maryland Emergency Management Agency (MEMA) and FEMA in September 2018 and is currently going through the formal review process.
-The 2018 DP3 Update is on track to be formally adopted by the City in November 2018.
+After incorporating comments, the 2018 DP3 Update was submitted to Maryland Emergency Management Agency (MEMA) and FEMA in September 2018 and was formally adopted on December 20, 2018.
 The 2018 DP3 Update includes information on our implementation progress as well as our community engagement process.
 It was also sent to our governing board, the local media, and the State NFIP Coordinator.